View Board District specific presentations:

-The school system includes 207 schools, 132,500 enrolled students and 20,000 staff members.
+The system includes 198 schools, 131,000 students and 20,000 staff members.
 The Boundary Initiative is limited to the 165 neighborhood schools within the district.

-Board Policy 0113 is the policy that authorizes the PGCPS superintendent to develop and implement school boundaries.
+Board Policy 0113 authorizes the CEO PGCPS superintendent to develop and implement school boundaries.
 It requires that school boundaries be developed to best utilize available school facilities.

 Administrative Procedure (AP) 8391 governs the process for creating school boundaries, including key factors to be considered and a timeline for the annual review process.
 These factors include: